stat545ubc-2024/steam-games-shiny-app/README.md

 Users can click reset button to reset all filters to their default state.

 * **Navigation**:
-Users can click *Go to Graph page* to switch to graph view.
+Users can click *Go to Graph Page* to switch to graph view.

 ### 2. **Data Graph View**: